jbram9830/Moonshot-Stargazers/README.md

 11/26/2024

-In milestone 3 we aimed to implement visualization of the orbital path of satellites and to use real-time data instead of mock data that is regularly updated via web socket integration.
+In Milestone 3 we aimed to implement visualization of the orbital paths of satellites and to use real-time data instead of mock data that is regularly updated via web socket integration.

-Milestone 3 successfully implements the orbital paths of satellites, which are viewable to the user upon clicking on a given satellite.
-Some orbital paths display irregularly, but it was confirmed with the sponsor that this can be a normal occurrence for some satellite objects.
+Milestone 3 successfully displays the orbital paths of satellites, which are viewable to the user upon clicking on a given satellite.
+Some orbital paths display irregularly, but we confirmed with the sponsors that this may be normal for some satellite objects.
 Additionally, this milestone retains the successful implementation of real-time satellite data, with the addition that the TLE data is now propagated every 5 minutes over a 24-hour interval to reflect the full orbital path of a satellite.
-Additionally, functional requirements 10 and 12 have also been met within milestone 3, both of which were originally planned for milestone 4.
+Functional requirements 10 and 12 have also been met within Milestone 3, both of which were originally planned for Milestone 4.
 Users can now interact with the "Add a New Satellite" box in the top left of the application in order to input a new satellite into the application.
-Upon successful input from the user (2-complete lines of TLE data and a selected name), a new satellite will be added and the TLE data (and calculated propagation for orbital paths) will be compared in order to detect a collision.
-If there is a collision detected, the user will be met with a popup notifying them of the detection as well as an additional box that lists specific details pertaining to where each potential collision was detected.
+Upon successful input from the user (two complete lines of TLE data and a selected name), a new satellite is added and the TLE data and calculated propagation for orbital paths are compared in order to detect collisions.
+If a collision is detected, the user is shown a popup notifying them of the detection as well as an additional box that lists specific details pertaining to where each potential collision was detected.

-In the next milestone, our team aims to fix existing bugs such as certain satellite data not populating (Longitude, latitude, height) in the satellite information box when one is selected.
+In the next milestone, our team aims to fix existing bugs such as certain satellite data not populating (longitude, latitude, height) in the satellite information box when one is selected.
 Additionally, we are still working towards a solution for the complete deselection of a satellite.
 Our sponsors provided us with a priority list for the remainder of the project, which our team is dedicated to achieving by the final milestone.
 The priority list includes the following (in order): 1.
 Filtering, 2.
 Deploying the project as a containerized app (for a customer), 3.
-Polish and improve existing features and UI, 4.
+Polishing and improving existing features and UI, 4.
 Field of view visualization, and 5.
 Testing and merging branches to obtain a final and complete version.

 ### Branches
 **If code is in more than one branch (for example, alternative implementations, features not yet integrated, experimental code, etc.), list the additional branches I should review and explain what is in them.**